The Killing of UnitedHealthcare CEO Brian Thompson: What About The Employees?

 Death Threats and Fears for Personal Safety

-Whilst it’s not unusual for senior executives in myriad industries to receive death threats, since the shooting of Thompson, threats and safety concerns have significantly escalated and not just for executives.
+Whilst it’s not unusual for senior executives in myriad industries to receive death threats, since the shooting of Mr. Thompson, threats and safety concerns have significantly escalated and not just for executives.

 Uncertainty, Anxiety, & Layoffs-Secondary Losses